Norwegian 4x4 Protocol: Proven HIIT to Raise VO2 Max

 - Improved oxygen extraction.
 Muscles get better at using available oxygen.

-- Higher capillary density.
-More blood vessels serving working muscles.
+- Mitochondrial density.
+More and larger mitochondria in working muscles.

-Research published in Medicine & Science in Sports & Exercise found that subjects performing the 4x4 protocol twice per week for 8 weeks improved their VO2 max by approximately 10%, significantly more than moderate continuous training.
+In a landmark 2007 study published in Medicine & Science in Sports & Exercise, Helgerud and colleagues at NTNU found that the 4x4 protocol performed three times per week for 8 weeks improved VO2 max by approximately 7-9% in moderately trained subjects, significantly more than moderate continuous training or shorter sprint intervals.
+Stroke volume increased by roughly 10% in the same period.

 Step-by-Step Workout Breakdown